Primis1/Obsidian-Vault/back-end/GO advanced/GO under the hood/GO maps.md

 	1. #hash-function - settled key is managed by `hash-function`, and decided to what bucket the value is going to be stored
 	2. buckets - small containers for the values, values should be evenly placed among existing buckets
 	3. collision manager - go avoids collision by `chaining` method
-	4. growth and rehashing - when the amount values is close to specific capacity of the bucket, ==rehashing== begins.
+	4. growth and rehashing - when amount of values is close to specific capacity of bucket, ==rehashing== begins.
 In that time elements are redistributed among new ==fresh== created buckets
 ### To know:
 #### Syntax:
 ```go